Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 on chain.
 The first prover to post a valid proof of a particular block gets rewarded with the majority of the `base_fee`s collected from that block.
 This is a deviation from EIP-1559, where all base fees are burned.
 Intuitively, our construction is still safe because provers "burn" money in electricity and hardware costs in order to create proofs.
-However, we also hold a burn a small proportion of base fees as insurance in case proving costs ever fall to negligble levels.
+However, we also burn a small proportion of base fees as insurance in case proving costs ever fall to negligble levels.

 Once a prover has posted his proof on the DA layer, two things happen.
-First, full nodes read the proof and, if it's valid reward the prover.
-If it's invalid, the prover has his deposit slashed.
-(Just like a misbehaving sequencer.
+First, full nodes read the proof and, if it's valid, reward the prover, if it's invalid, the prover has his deposit slashed (Just like a misbehaving sequencer.
 Also like sequencers, data posted by un-bonded entities is ignored.)
 Second, light clients of the rollup download and verify the proof, learning the state of the rollup.
 As an implementation detail, we require proofs which get posted on chain to be domain separated, so that light clients can download just the proofs from a rollup without also needing to fetch all of hte